EGA-QMS

 MS-Sniffer

-Due to the limitation of the input pressure of the MS, the sample gas must be taken after the pressure controller (at ambient pressure).
+Due to the limitation of the input pressure of the MS, the sample gas must be taken after a pressure controller (at ambient pressure).
 So, only substances which can pass through the cold trap can be analyzed.

 The sniffer is placed directly above the sample.
 This is possible because of the the sniffer material, which can resist the temperatures in the hot furnace area.